Homepage / Bullion Coins: U.S. Bullion / 1oz. American Silver Eagle / Found and Revealed American Silver Eagles

 Sources:

-Therefore, in May, Mel Kassenoff, an annual contributor to the World Coins Book, and I brainstormed on a FOIA request and I submitted it shortly thereafter to the U.S. Treasury.
+Consequently, Mel Kassenoff, an annual contributor to the World Coins Book, and I brainstormed on a FOIA request; I submitted it shortly thereafter to the U.S. Treasury.

-Late last week I received the response, below is the useful information in the response that the U.S. Mint’s representative, Michael White wrote:
+Late last week, I received the following from the U.S. Mint’s representative, Michael White:

 Sincerely,